 - ProtonVPN – Simple, private VPN in Switzerland

-The easiest way to choose the best VPN service is to make a list of important factors, and then match up the service that best meets your needs.
+The easiest way to find the best VPN service is to first consider how you’ll be using the VPN.
 For some people, streaming Netflix and unblocking websites is the top priority.
 Others may look for a VPN with advanced privacy and security features.
-After all, we are all living in a world of eroding digital privacy, which has only accelerated in recent years.
+After all, we are all living in a world of eroding digital privacy and also increasing risks from hackers and security vulnerabilities.

 - Good performance throughout the server network (speed and reliability)